 Most small businesses face the same shocking realisation at one time or another.
-They decide to get their first website and then discover that their web developer doesn’t write the words for their website for them.
+They book in to get their first website and then discover that their web designer doesn’t write the words for their website for them.

-Of course, you could just hire a web copywriter to do it for you (… the writing bit – not the red wedding bit).
-But, if you are keen for a bit of DIY writing, here are a few tips to get you started.
+If you are keen for a bit of DIY web copywriting, here are a few tips to get you started.

 Some questions to get you started: